alx9r/StructuredResource/Docs/tutorial.md

 	* `SrTutorial.psd1`
 	* `structuredResource.Tests.ps1`

 Invoke `powershell.exe Invoke-Pester` again and see what fails next.
 Then edit to try to fix the error.
 Repeat the test-edit-test cycle until all of the unit tests are passing.
-If you are wondering about the terminology used by the tests, the definitions section of [the guidelines][] might help you.
+If you are wondering about the terminology used by the tests, [the definitions section of the guidelines][] might help you.

-[the guidelines]: guidelines.md
+[the definitions section of the guidelines]: guidelines.md#definitions

 Each DSC resource requires at least one key parameter.
 In order to get unit tests passing for `MyFile` you'll need to implement the `$Path` key parameter for the resource.